entando/entando-docs/vuepress/docs/v7.1/tutorials/create/mfe/authentication.md

 initialized on a container of all widgets.

 In the conference-details micro frontend from the [Entando JHipster Blueprint tutorial](../ms/generate-microservices-and-micro-frontends.md), the authentication implementation assumes that Keycloak is initialized outside of the widget.
-As shown below, the Keycloak server’s `keycloak.js` is called in the micro frontentend's `index.html`.
+As shown below, the Keycloak server’s `keycloak.js` is called in the micro frontend's `index.html`.

 ``` html
     <head>